sanjayjonckheere/iN_iS_Tee_One/README.md

 **1. Gram matrix**: If we want to extract the style of an image, we need to compute the style-loss/cost.
 To do this we make use of the Gram matrix because it is the correlations between feature maps.

+The Gram matrix is the multiplication of a matrix with its transpose.

 ![1*HeCcGpmxWZFibgLiZCutag](https://user-images.githubusercontent.com/72076380/111915455-abead500-8a76-11eb-88cf-a50f8b6270c2.png)

 Transpose: In linear algebra, the transpose of a matrix is an operator which flips a matrix over its diagonal; that is, it switches the row and column indices of the matrix M by producing another matrix, often denoted by Mᵀ.